Maksim-jmb/agent2/README.md

 side note: just got this playable today - up until today, it kept crashing clients swapping from fixed to vfx layout and using RR
 ran thru a bunch of things trying to figure it out -  once i disabled highlighter and performance, it was playable
 messing with highlighter code to see if i can figure it out.  possibly onFrame, testing out MouseEnter/Exit atm.

+** delete line 347 of BL.Uplink.iss if your games aren't listed correctly, I have dxNothing listed first and erase it from view